 As the first TEFL training center in the country, our evening classes with our local Nicaraguan neighbors are very popular.
 They love that they receive such professional classes, and they also love meeting people from all over the world, just like you.
 It is normal to be nervous, but rest assured, Nicaraguan people are extremely kind and respectful, especially towards teachers.
 Who knows, you just might make a friend, and hang out with them at salsa night right across the street from our campus!

 After four short weeks and some very rewarding accomplishments it is time for graduation!
 Our graduation event is like no other!
-For graduation all current students and alumni are invited, and have lunch and drinks at a beautiful boutique hotel in Las Penitas, just 20 minutes from our campus.
+For graduation all current students and alumni are invited, and have lunch and drinks at a beautiful boutique hotel in Las Penitas, walking distance from our campus.
 We spend the day reminiscing about your class, and all of the funny moments from the last four weeks.
 Students share their future plans and discuss where they plan on going next.
 Often times entire classes will stay the weekend at the beach to spend one last adventure together as a group.
-If you have signed up for our volunteer program we always stay that weekend at the beach, and that is included in the fees of the volunteer program.

 Just because your course has ended does not mean that your adventure has.
 In fact it has just begun.
 Alumni who stay in Nicaragua often return to ITAN events including the meet and greet, graduation, and they often live, work, and travel together.
 Our Alumni Network reaches to all corners of the globe, and as an Alumni you are plugged into a support network of like minded individuals all over the world.
 More on our job search guidance assistance